 So, for example, a good schedule for a streamer that works 9 till 5, Monday to Friday, and has personal commitments on the weekends could be:

 - Tuesday: 7pm-11pm EST

 - Thursday: 7pm-11pm EST

 It is also worthwhile taking your time to look into the directories for the games, genres, and entire site to see if you can identify a possible niche for yourself.
-You might be able to find a time when you can go live when few others are, finding that slot that might present you with opportunities of greater exposure and growth.
-For example, you might identify an 1 hour slot where there are no major streamers streaming the games you want to.
+You might be able to find a time when you can go live when few others are, finding that slot that might present you with opportunities for greater exposure and growth.
+For example, you might identify a 1-hour slot where there are no major streamers streaming the games you want to.
 Creating a stream schedule to make the best use of that time would be a great option.

 In conclusion, a good streamer will identify and create a regular stream schedule and will stick to it.
-By creating a regular schedule you provide some much needed structure to your stream and by sticking to it it easier for your viewers and followers to find you when you are live.
+By creating a regular schedule you provide some much-needed structure to your stream and by sticking to it, it’s easier for your viewers and followers to find you when you are live.
 But, always take into consideration your other commitments, streaming should be your hobby and passion.